MichelleGray78/LeetCode_Problems/README.md

 * Search_Insert_Position: Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.
 * sorted_squares: Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.
 * rotate_array: Given an array, rotate the array to the right by k steps, where k is non-negative.
+* Intersection_of_two_arrays_II: Given two integer arrays nums1 and nums2, return an array of their intersection.
+Each element in the result must appear as many times as it shows in both arrays and you may return the result in any order.
+* move_zeroes: Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
+Note that you must do this in-place without making a copy of the array.
+* Best_time_to_buy_and_sell_stock: You are given an array prices where prices[i] is the price of a given stock on the ith day.
+You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
+Return the maximum profit you can achieve from this transaction.
+If you cannot achieve any profit, return 0.
+* Number_of_one_bits: Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).
+* Subtract_prod_sum: Given an integer number n, return the difference between the product of its digits and the sum of its digits.
+* largest_perimeter_triangle: Given an integer array nums, return the largest perimeter of a triangle with a non-zero area, formed from three of these lengths.
+If it is impossible to form any triangle of a non-zero area, return 0.
 ## MEDIUM
 * longestPalSub: Work out the longest palendromic substring - (SOLVED using MANACHERS ALGORITHM)